Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.02 Download and Configure the Skeleton Project/README.md

 Run `dfx deploy` in a new terminal window.
 This command builds and installs the canister onto the locally running ICP blockchain.

 You will see folders such as `dist` and `declarations` being created during this process.

+### Starting the Frontend

+Once deployment completes and you see "deployed canisters" in the terminal, run `npm start`.

+This will launch the frontend on `localhost:8080`.
+You can open this URL in your browser to view the DSurv website.

+The website includes the following sections:

+- **Faucet:** Allows users to claim some tokens for free.
+- **Check Balance:** Enables checking an account's token balance.
+- **Transfer:** Allows transferring custom tokens to another account.

+Ensure everything is running without errors in the console.

+If you encounter any issues, review the video and trace the steps carefully to resolve them.

+Once you have the project running successfully, proceed to the next lesson where we will build the Check Balance functionality on the backend and connect it with the frontend.